Other Voices

 Jane Sheldon, Soprano

-Well, I personally don’t have a lot of expertise actually with electronic processing all with their technologies despite having performed a fair bit of music using that medium.
-And the reason I’ve gotten away with that is by having experts like Fiona, who really do understand how it works to make sure it all not just that it runs right when you’re performing it, but also that element of the piece is constructed in a really fine-grained way that takes into consideration the fact that there are acoustic sounds in the same environment.
+Well, I personally don’t have a lot of expertise actually with electronic processing or with the technologies despite having performed a fair bit of music using that medium.
+And the reason I’ve gotten away with that is by having experts like Fiona, who really do understand how all of that works to make sure it all not just that it runs right when you’re performing it, but also that element of the piece is constructed in a really fine-grained way that takes into consideration the fact that there are acoustic sounds in the same environment.

 Alex Manton